Warning, this will upset some people

 25 years after purchase, and 3 years after the divorce, I chose to sell.

-At that point, and also after 3 droughts, I was as far from owning that farm and paying it off for the third time.
+At that point of selling my farm, and also after 3 droughts, I was as far from owning that farm as I had ever been, and still paying it off for the third time.

 I was also reeling from the loss of over 10 years of my labour, risk and innovation that was invested into that family farm that I was blackmailed with.